How can I make my sailboat go faster?

-We usually think first of a boat’s length overall (LOA).
+When we discuss our sialboats, we usually talk about a boat’s length overall (LOA).
 But when it comes to establishing a boat’s hull speed, the relevant measurement is actually the load waterline length (LWL).
 This is the horizontal length of a hull at the water’s surface when a boat is carrying a normal load.
 All other things being equal, this is the single most determinant factor in establishing how fast a boat can ultimately go.

 Once you have the LWL, the hull speed in knots is given by a simple formula.
 Hull Speed in knots equals 1.34 times the square root of the waterline length in feet or…